jimididit/blacksmith/README.md

 Blacksmith automatically detects which package managers are available on your system and uses the appropriate one for each tool.

+## 🍎 macOS Support (Future)

+macOS support is planned for a future release.
+While the codebase includes some macOS compatibility (OS detection, install scripts), full support is not yet available.

+**Planned features for macOS:**

+- Homebrew package manager integration
+- MacPorts support (optional)
+- Native macOS package installation workflows
+- Full compatibility with macOS-specific tool installations

+If you're interested in contributing macOS support, please check out our [Contributing](#-contributing) section or open an issue to discuss!

 ## 🎨 Pre-made Sets

 ### Development